Scott-Canning/Deploy-a-NEAR-chunk-validator-on-AWS/README.md

 <img width="750" alt="image" src="https://user-images.githubusercontent.com/34758484/179827817-146e6959-c4f5-493a-9255-a9c21db266c2.png">

-**__NOTE BEFORE PROCEEDING__**: it’s worth understanding that the required EC2 instance type (t2.xlarge) to run a node has a fixed cost per hour and this cost can depend on which region you are running the instance in.
+**__NOTE BEFORE PROCEEDING: it’s worth understanding that the required EC2 instance type (t2.xlarge) to run a node has a fixed cost per hour and this cost can depend on which region you are running the instance in.
+500GB SSD storage adds an additional $47/month, for a total monthly cost of $185.49 to run an ‘on-demand’ t2.xlarge EC2 instance.
+There are options to ‘reserve’ instances for 1- or 3-year periods that lock you in to a lower monthly payment, but that configuration is beyond the scope of this guide.__**

 For the US East (N. Virginia) region, the hourly costs are as follows:

 <img width="750" alt="image" src="https://user-images.githubusercontent.com/34758484/179827863-e651f566-1606-4fd9-bb56-4c3afddf7c45.png">

-500GB SSD storage adds an additional $47/month, for a total monthly cost of $185.49 to run an ‘on-demand’ t2.xlarge EC2 instance.
-There are options to ‘reserve’ instances for 1- or 3-year periods that lock you in to a lower monthly payment, but that configuration is beyond the scope of this guide.

 On the following menu, check the t2.xlarge instance type, as this will provide us with the necessary specifications to run a chunk validator (4-core CPU, 8GB of memory).
 Select Review and Launch.